The Classroom Motivator

 How do I award points on the Scoreboard?

-At any time during the day when you want to increase engagement, set a timer for five minutes.
+At any time during the day when you want to increase engagement, set a timer, as mentioned, for five minutes.

 A critical component of the Scoreboard is to state the behavior when you award the point.
-You can say "I see all eyes on me, that's Hawk, give me a Mighty Oh Yeah!", or, "Those gestures weren't big enough, that's Turtle, give me a Wah!"
-Award points to reteach your expectations, increase energy and engagement, and add excitement to every lesson!
+For example, "I see all eyes on me, that's Hawk, give me a Mighty Oh Yeah!", or, "Those gestures weren't big enough, that's Turtle, give me a Wah!"
+Award points to reteach your expectations, increase engagement, and add excitement to every lesson.

-At the end of the five minutes, if there are more Hawk points than Turtle, the class wins!
-Ten class wins unlocks the next game, the individual motivator called Super Improver.
+At the end of the five minutes, if there are more Hawk points than Turtle, the class wins a Super Improver point and a dice roll (see above).